On the non-existence of elements of Kervaire invariant one: Introduction

 \subsection{Summary of the contents}

 We now turn to a more detailed summary of the contents of this paper.
 In \S\ref{sec:some-equiv-stable} we recall the basics of equivariant stable homotopy theory, establish many conventions and explain some simple computations.
-One of our main new constructions, introduced in \S\ref{sec:norm-induction} is the multiplicative {\em norm functor}.
+One of our main new constructions, introduced in \S\ref{sec:change-group-2} is the multiplicative {\em norm functor}.
 We merely state our main results about the norm, deferring the details of the proofs to the appendices.
-Another innovation, the {\em method of polynomial algebras}, is described in \S\ref{sec:meth-poly-algebr}.
+Another useful technique, the {\em method of twisted monoid rings}, is described in~\S\ref{sec:meth-poly-algebr}.
 It is used in constructing convenient filtrations of rings, and in forming the quotient of an equivariant commutative ring spectrum by a regular sequence, in the situation in which the group is acting non-trivially on the sequence.

-Section~\ref{sec:ths-slice-filtration} introduces the slice filtration and establishes many of its basic properties, including the strong convergence of the slice spectral sequence (Theorem~\ref{thm:34}), and an important result concerning the distribution of groups in the $E_{2}$-term (Corollary~\ref{thm:36}).
+Section~\ref{sec:ths-slice-filtration} introduces the slice filtration, and establishes many of its basic properties, including the strong convergence of the slice spectral sequence (Theorem~\ref{thm:34}), and an important result on the distribution of groups in the $E_{2}$-term (Corollary~\ref{thm:36}).
 The notions of {\em pure spectra}, {\em isotropic spectra}, and {\em spectra with cellular slices} are introduced in \S\ref{sec:even-spectra}.
-These are very convenient classes of equivariant spectra, and the point of the Slice Theorem is to show that $\mutn{G}$ belongs to this class.
+In these terms, the Slice Theorem states that $\mutn{\ztn}$ is both pure and isotropic.
 Most of the material of these first sections makes no restriction on the group $G$.
-The exception is in \S\ref{sec:special-case-g=ztn}, where special methods for determining the slices of $\ztn$-spectra are described.
-Strictly speaking, these methods are not necessary for the proof of Theorem~\ref{thm:20}, but they are very useful for other problems, and so have been included.

 From \S\ref{sec:case-mu} forward we restrict attention to the case in which $G$ is cyclic of order a power of $2$, and we localize all spectra at the prime $2$.
 The spectra $\mutn{G}$ are introduced and some of the basic properties are established.
 The groundwork is laid for the proof of the Slice Theorem.
 The Reduction Theorem (Theorem~\ref{thm:21}) is stated in \S\ref{sec:slice-theorem-i}.
 The Reduction Theorem is the backbone of the Slice Theorem, and is the only part that is not ``formal'' in the sense that it depends on the outcome of certain computations.